psf/fundable-packaging-improvements/FUNDABLES.md

 We also want to set up a partnership with [VirusTotal](https://www.virustotal.com/) or a similar third-party virus checking service during the check development to scan every uploaded package.
 Integration with a third-party virus scanner is low-hanging fruit that could move the needle on PyPI package security.

-Funding would be used for backend development and security engineering.
+Funding would be used for backend development, security engineering, project management, system administration, and publicity to stakeholders.
 Ideally, AV integrations would be donated by the vendors.

 # Items that have now been funded